-- Do not suddenly stop taking amphetamine-dextroamphetamine, unless it is an emergency.
+- Amphetamine-dextroamphetamine should not be stopped suddenly unless it is an emergency.
 Sudden discontinuation may precipitate a withdrawal reaction.
-Symptoms include extreme tiredness, depression, or agitation.
+Symptoms may include extreme tiredness, depression, or agitation.

 - Seek medical advice if symptoms persist or worsen despite treatment, or if psychotic symptoms (such as hearing voices or signs of paranoia) or hallucinations develop.